All Episodes

 Otherwise, why wouldn't they have not stopped it?

-Whatever else would have happened.
+Whatever else would have happened?

 The pilot did not respond to radio calls.

-Airport workers have been investigated, and uh that's the very latest of what we know.
+And that's the very latest of what we know.

-Jonathan Gillam, I'll start with you.
+Jonathan Gillum, I'll start with you.

-Uh I have little doubt it's terror.
+I have little doubt it's terror.

 And so it's no surprise that the plane was leaving from that area and had flown around that area and then exploded in the sky.

-If a terrorist is going to get on a plane, um it's probably gonna be in that area, and it's been shown again and again that uh this is the hotbed now.
+If a terrorist is going to get on a plane, it's probably going to be in that area.

 This is the area where they're wanting to attack.

-Well, I don't I think it's obvious.
+Well, I think it's obvious.

-They've been pretty efficient at stopping any terror attacks on our soil.
+As inefficient as they might be, they've been pretty efficient at stopping any terror attacks on our soil.

 Well, indeed.